Epic - Week 2

 Out and back warm up followed by the hill repeats up Hackthorne Road.
 Do as many hill repeats as you can for the time specified on your programme.

-All roads are open - and Rapaki track is shared with mountain bikes.
+All roads are open and Rapaki track is shared with mountain bikes.
 The track is uneven in places so please watch your footing.
-The map below shows the course leading up to the Rapaki Track, you will all be running to time.
+You will all be running to time.

 Most runners’ natural reaction when they start running up a hill is to lean into it, usually by bending forward at the waist.
 Although some degree of forward lean is necessary when running up a hill, a lot of people lean too far forward, this negatively impacts your uphill running ability in several ways: